 Polio isn’t something you hear much about if you live in the developed world.
 And thanks to the polio vaccine, it has been eradicated from the United States.
 But due to the fall in vaccine rates, the chances that the United States will see polio outbreaks is inclining.
 That’s because polio still exists; it’s hiding out in developing countries, and only a plane ride away from being at our doorstep.

-The polio vaccine is one of the most effective vaccines at preventing disease.
-Since its introduction in the U.S. in 1955, the number of cases fell drastically.
-In the mid century there were around 35,000 cases reported (and countless cases unreported) each year, 3,000 cases in 1960, and just 10 in 1979.1 Since 1980, the United States has been polio-free.
+The polio vaccine is one of the most effective vaccines for preventing disease.
+Since its introduction to the U.S. in 1955, the number of cases fell drastically.
+In the mid-century, there were around 35,000 cases reported (and countless cases unreported) each year, 3,000 cases in 1960, and just 10 in 1979.1 Since 1980, the United States has been polio-free.
 And remember, that’s because of the polio vaccine.
 Just because we haven’t seen a case since then, if left unvaccinated, it doesn’t mean you are immune.

 So why keep getting vaccinated?
 We vaccinate to make sure that should this virus make its way back into our country, it doesn’t run wild.
 The virus needs to have nowhere to go and nowhere to hide.
 Because people can carry polio and spread it without ever getting sick or realizing they have the virus.

 And that’s exactly what happened to Jerry in 1950.

 It was the beginning of the school year, late September, in a small town in Louisiana.
 You can imagine the heat as Jerry, a seven-year-old, leaves his elementary school on a Friday afternoon after a long week.
 It was a typical week and a normal day until that night when Jerry spiked a very high fever.